julzaza/wildwitchherbs/_posts/2025-12-04-oldest-yule-rituals.md

 – Doors were marked with ash or charcoal
 – Evergreen boughs hung over windows served as living wards

-The Wild Hunt—led by Odin, Perchta, Diana, or local equivalents—swept across the land.
-To be caught outside was to risk madness or vanishing.

 A survival charm recorded in Alpine folklore:

 > “Hide your face and hold your breath.
 > Let the riders pass.
 > Not the living, not the dead,
 > but those who ride between.”

-Today, these Twelve Unbound Nights remain a powerful time for divination, protection, and ancestral offerings.

 ---